aishwarya-singh-2021/iowa-liquor-sales-query/bigqueries.md

 GROUP BY item_number

 ## Objective
 >A new store has to be opened.
-For this, most prefrrable cities and most prefrrable type of items in those cities should be researched upon.
+For this, most preferrable cities and most preferrable type of items in those cities should be researched upon.
 Let us try to answer some questions to fulfill this objective.

 ## Questions
 ### Q.1-How many stores in a city?